UnknownPug/MPBA-api/README.md

 ### <a name="installation"></a> Installation Process

+This section describes the step-by-step process to install and configure the project, including the necessary tools, database setup, and configuration settings required to successfully run the application.

 #### <a name="requirements"></a>1.
 Setting requirements

 Before running the project, You need to have the following requirements: